jmj3047/myblog/source/_posts/Grid_Search.md

 최고 정확도: 0.9666666666666667
 ```

-- print out the optimal parameters which is max_depth:3, min_samples_split:2 and the score is 0.96
+- Print out the optimal parameters which is max_depth:3, min_samples_split:2 and the score is 0.96
 - In this case, the function that gives the best parameter and the highest score is best_params_, best_score_.

 ---